henry-richard7/TeleRAT/README.md

 You will need to create a new Telegram BOT follow the steps here to create one!
 [Follow the steps](https://core.telegram.org/bots#6-botfather)

+# How to setup

+Before running this program edit the config.json file
+* Replace "BOT-API-HERE" with your Telegram Bot API key.
+* Replace "CHAT-ID-HERE" with your Telegram Bot's Chat ID.

 # 📌Available Commands
 Use "<b>/commands</b>" to show list of available commands.